Toit language basics#

-This quickstart guide is inspired by Ruby in Twenty Minutes.
-It makes the assumption that you already have Toit installed on your machine.
+This quick-start guide is inspired by Ruby in Twenty Minutes.
+It makes the assumption that you have Jaguar installed on your machine.

-Toit is an object-oriented programming language for the internet of things.
+Toit is an open source, object-oriented programming language for the Internet of Things.
 The Toit language has the following desirable properties:

 Now, let's get started with some programming!

-A local installation of Toit comes with support for running small programs directly from the command line.
-If you put the following code in a file called hello.toit
+The Toit SDK and Jaguar CLI both support running small programs directly from the command line.
+If you put the following code in a file called hello.toit:

 main: